Beginners’ guide to using the SSON robotic telescopes (to obtain images for comet astrometry and photometry)

 3.3 Confirmation of job

 Email(s) will be sent to you sent itemising each job and further emails will be sent after each job is run – examples below.
-It is worth checking the emails to make sure what you have asked for is correctly listed in both instances.
+It is worth checking the emails to make sure what you have asked for is correctly listed.

 Observers: Roger Dymock